“Did You Get An M.R.I. Before Heart Valve Surgery?” Asks Gregg

 In my experience, the use of an echocardiogram remains the non-invasive, industry standard for diagnosing heart valve diseases like aortic stenosis and mitral regurgitation.
 Furthermore, my gut tells me that echocardiogram machines which feature 3D technology will continue to preserve the widespread utility of echocardiograms as the non-invasive benchmark for valve disorder detection and monitoring.

 To this point, here is an interesting video which discusses the benefits of three dimensional echocardiograms.
 (Please note there are about 10 seconds at the beginning of the video that have no content.)

 However, I am aware of M.R.I. use as an alternative test for collecting additional information about heart valve disorders.

 In fact, the National Heart and Lung Institute suggests, “Cardiac M.R.I. uses a powerful magnet and radio waves to make detailed images of your heart.
 A cardiac M.R.I. image can confirm information about valve defects or provide more detailed analysis.
 This information can help your doctor plan your treatment.
 An MRI also may be done before heart valve surgery to help your surgeon plan for the surgery.”

 So you know… Prior to my heart valve surgery, I did not have an M.R.I. performed.
 Instead, my cardiologists used two distinct echocardiograms to formally diagnose the severe stenosis of my aortic valve.

 Did you have an M.R.I. as part of your diagnostic process?
-If so, please click here to leave a comment for Gregg.
+If so, please click leave a comment below.
 In advance, thanks for sharing your experience with all of us!!!